 Physics Blogs Which Consider Specific Physics Questions

-What If? – A weekly series of short articles by Randall Munroe, the creator of xkcd.
+What If? – A now-discontinued weekly series of short articles by Randall Munroe, the creator of xkcd.
 Many involve physics.
 There are related discussion threads on the xkcd forums.
 He also published a book with the same name, containing some of his blog posts as well as original material.

 Websites with Physics Questions